-Zenith Bank and its subsidiaries have devoted resources and harnessed its credit data into developing models to improve the determination of economic and financial threats due to credit risk.
-Before a sound and prudent credit decision can be taken, the credit risk engendered by the borrower or counterparty must be accurately assessed.
+Zenith Bank and its subsidiaries have devoted resources and harnessed data from different sources in order to develop models to improve the determination of economic and financial threats due to credit risk.
+Before a sound and prudent credit decision can be taken, the credit risk associated with the borrower or counterparty must be accurately assessed.
 This is the first step in processing credit applications.
 As a result some key factors are considered in credit risk assessment and measurement: